-Appendix C - Table of changes
+Appendix B - Table of changes

-Date of change Paragraphs affected Summary of update 26/11/2020 2.1 Updated to state that individuals applying for roles (including roles in schools) will no longer have to declare if they received a warning, reprimand or youth caution.
-03/04/2020 2 Updated to include information regarding the filtering of minor offences from DBS checks.
+Date of change Paragraphs affected Summary of update 06/07/2023 All Standardising the layout and terminology Annexe B (Types of exempt employment and work within the Rehabilitation of Offenders Act 1974) has been removed and a link to the DBS filtering guidance on Gov.uk has been incorporated (para 2.1) Reference to Annexe F in KCSiE has been updated to refer to Annexe B Para 2.2 - added an explanation from KCSie on regulated activity Para 3.3 - made clearer checks required when transferring from other Norfolk schools Para 5 - Updated reference to Teacher Booker (Education HR 's new supply booking system) Para 6 - Updated requirement to provide photo ID Para 8 - Changed from Overseas Teachers to Individuals who have lived or worked outside of the UK Para 9 - Volunteers information updated Para 16 - Storage and access requirements updated 16/11/2021 1 Additional paragraph to include consideration for employees with mental health issues.
+27/08/2021 3.3 Option added for separate barred list checks for individuals who are transferring from other Norfolk schools 03/04/2020 2 Updated to include information regarding the filtering of minor offences from DBS checks.
 16/07/2019 12.1 and 12.3 Addition of the associate members paragraph and clarification that if governors are subject to a section 128 direction, they are prohibited from being a governor.
 These changes are effective from 2 September 2019 following updates to KCSE.
 02/07/2019 All Reviewed to ensure it is fit for schools and academies.
 No major change to content just clarifying where aspects of the policy are specific to schools and/or MATs.
 04/09/2018 Footnote 2, 9, 12.3, 16, Appendix A, Appendix B Removed track changes which showed what had changed due to the updating of the Keeping Children Safe in Education statutory guidance document.
-13/07/2018 Footnote 2 Appendix B Added signpost to what constitutes a management position in an academy for a section 128 direction check.
-Clarification of what is included in the definition of personal care.
+13/07/2018 Added signpost to what constitutes a management position in an academy for a section 128 direction check.
+Clarification of what is included in the definition of Appendix B personal care.
 06/07/2018 9, 12.3, 16, Appendix A, Appendix B Updated in line with KCSE changes: Risk assessments for determining if supervised volunteers should have an enhanced DBS check, should be recorded; requirement to section 128 direction check governors added and Appendix B removed as policy now signposts to gov.uk guidance on supervision.
 Clarification on the definition of personal care in Appendix A. 25/05/2018 19 New para added to take account of the General data protection regulations in force from 25 May 2018 01/03/2017 All New formatting due to launch of new HR website, HR InfoSpace - no change to content